digitallinguistics/digitallinguistics.github.io/README.md

     _(browser, Node)_ A library for transliterating text from one writing system to another.
 May also be used to sanitize text by removing unwanted characters.

+* ### [Word Aligner Library][Word-Aligner]

+    _(browser, Node)_ A library for vertically aligning interlinear glosses (or any multi-line format), using tabs or white space.

 ## Converters

 The following JavaScript libraries convert data between various formats.
-Each converter is also available as a tool in [Tulip][Tulip].
+Each converter is also available as a tool in [TooLiP][TooLiP].

 * [Scription > DLx](scription2dlx)
 * [Tagged Text > DLx](tags2dlx)